awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ExpressionAttributeNames.md

 This section describes several situations in which you will need to use expression attribute names\.

 **Note**
 The examples in this section use the AWS CLI\.
-For programming language\-specific code samples, see [Getting Started with DynamoDB](GettingStarted.md)\.
+For programming language\-specific code samples, see [Getting Started with DynamoDB SDK](GettingStarted.md)\.

 **Topics**
 + [Reserved Words](#Expressions.ExpressionAttributeNames.ReservedWords)